Understanding Nervous System Shutdown Through the Lens of Immigrant and Refugee Stories

 Feeling numb or emotionally flat — Moving through life on autopilot, as if the feelings have gone quiet.

-Indecision — Even small choices feel impossible to make.
+Difficulty with decision-making — Even small choices feel impossible to make.

 Withdrawing from others — Pulling away from family, friends, or community gatherings.